ahhchooey/Note/README.md

 ### How It Works
 ------
 1. Note is built off of a Ruby on Rails backend.
 There, it keeps track of users.
 This allows users to log in and log out, all while retaining a sense of privacy, as notes can only be accessed by their owners.
-2. The backend, built with Postgresql, also keeps track of all notes, notebooks, and tags.
+2. The backend, built with PostgreSQL, keeps track of all notes, notebooks, and tags.
 And any relationships between them.
+Further, PostgreSQL allows for the ability to query for specfic data to manipulate.
 3. The frontend, built with React and Redux, make the entirety of the ui/ux design.
 4. The text editor is built off of Slate.js.
 Using the library, rich text editing, with images and tables are implemented to make the note taking experience more pleasant.